scionproto-contrib/jpan/doc/Design.md

 * https://github.com/trensetim/quic
 * https://kachayev.github.io/quiche4j/

-## Dispatcher

-**TODO Remove this section once dispatcher is removed**

-This library does not work with the dispatcher.
-For one, the dispatcher will likely be removed soon(ish).
-Also, the dispatcher uses UNix sockets, which are less easy to use in Java.

-If we decide we need dispatcher support, it may be easiest to adapt the dispatcher to allow connection via a normal port on local host, basically acting as a kind of reverse proxy.

 ## Daemon
-The implementation can (currently) use the daemon.
-However, since daemon installation may be cumbersome on platforms such as Android, we could directly connect to a path service.
+The implementation can use the daemon.
+Alternatively, since daemon installation may be cumbersome on platforms such as Android, we can directly connect to a control service.

 ## Library dependencies etc